 Family – including the friends who feel like family – is what the race is about at its core.
 Kids go hand in hand with their fathers, then get older and walk alongside their fathers, then help their fathers get to their seats while holding hands with their own kids.
 They sit in the same seats year after year, become friends with the people around them and look forward to renewing those acquaintances every May.
 For many, the race is nearly incidental to the experience, a noisy and colorful backdrop to a celebration of life.

 Some fans have attendance streaks of 30, 40, even 50 years.
-Bill Marvel, former United States Auto Club public relations executive and the Pacers' first media relations director, has attended every race since it was revived in 1946, probably the second-best track record of fandom.
+Bill Marvel, former United States Auto Club public relations executive and the Pacers' first media relations director, has attended every race since it was revived in 1946.
 But nobody can match Bennett for permanence and passion.

 The first race Bennett attended out of the womb, in 1939, was won by Wilbur Shaw.
 The polesitter that year was Jimmy Snyder, at a speed of 130.138.
 A lot has changed since then, but so many things have stayed the same – primarily his love for the event and the pleasure of being in the company of family and friends.
 Hulman would be proud of his Speedway family.